Fibonacci was probably the greatest genius of number theory during the 2000 years between Diophantus and Fermat. The sequence

 defined by F(1) = 1, F(2) = 1, and

+is named the Fibonacci sequence.
 Fibonacci, also known as Leonardo of Pisa, was born in Pisa, home of the famous leaning tower (inclined at an angle of 16.5 degrees to the vertical).
 Little is known of his life, and no portrait exists.
 However, a statue of Fibonacci was erected by the citizens of Pisa.
 In 1978, Frank Johnson took a picture, seen here, of the head of the Fibonacci statue, some fifteen feet above ground.
 Since then, the statue has been moved to its present (and original) location at Camposanto Monumentale (at Piazza dei Miracoli, where the Leaning Tower stands.)
-For more about this statue, visit
+For more about this statue, visit |

 One of the best modern sources of information about Fibonacci is the following article: